 They have a clear idea of their target audience.
 The outdoor ads they create are meme-material which become internet sensations overnight.
 They play smartly and witty every time.

-The first ad refers to the festive foods especially the Pakoras, a local favorite.
+The first ad refers to festive foods especially Pakoras, a local favorite.
 The second one uses the phrase to refer to the concept of ‘good triumph over evil’.

 Notably, Zomato featured the Kannada language to connect with residents and festival illustrations to celebrate the season.

 In 2017, Zomato launched an outdoor ad campaign and made a clever reference to foul language.
-Soon it went viral and Zomato faced the backlash.
-Though people who backed Zomato suggested viewers not to overreact to these silly jokes, it made a sensation in the business world.
+Soon it went viral and Zomato faced backlash.
+Though some people supported the brand, it sparked debate about brand responsibility and creative freedom.

 Zomato is a genius when it comes to outdoor ads.
-They use pop-culture references, funky punchlines, and festivals to attract viewers.
-The punchlines are followed by the real business message.
+They use pop-culture references, witty punchlines, and cultural elements to attract viewers.
+The punchlines are followed by real business messages.

-If you’re thinking of taking inspiration from Zomato, go for it.
-However, learn from the Zomato controversy too, and maintain professional decorum.
-All the best.
+If you’re thinking of taking inspiration from Zomato, go for it—but also learn from the controversy and maintain professional balance.

 Want to launch an outdoor advertising campaign like Zomato?
-Contact Vigyapan Mart outdoor advertising experts today.
+Contact Vigyapan Mart today.